cghiaus/dm4bem_book/_sources/intro.md

 The specifics of this book are:

-- Modeling heat transfers (conduction, convection, radiation, advection) through a matrix representation of thermal circuits.
+- Modeling heat transfers (conduction, convection, short wave and long wave radiation, advection) through a matrix representation of thermal circuits.
 - Formulating the thermal load calculation as a control problem.
 - Obtaining thermal circuits of walls through spatial discretization.
 - Assembling thermal circuits.